HIPAA Privacy Notice

 You have the right to:

-• Request the Plan to restrict its uses and disclosures of your dependents’ or your PHI (even for Payment and Health Care Operations purposes as explained in this Notice).
+- Request the Plan to restrict its uses and disclosures of your PHI (even for Payment and Health Care Operations purposes as explained in this Notice).
 The Plan is not required to agree to a requested restriction.
 To request a restriction, please write to the Privacy Officer (identified at the end of this Notice) and provide specific information as to the disclosures that you wish to restrict and the reasons for your request.
 The Privacy Officer will respond in writing.

-• Request that the Plan’s confidential communications of your dependents’ or your PHI be sent to another location or by alternative communicative means.
+- Request that the Plan’s confidential communications of your PHI be sent to another location or by alternative communicative means.
 For example, you may ask that we send all explanation of benefit statements (EOBs) to your office rather than your home address.
 The Plan is not required to accommodate your request unless your request is reasonable and you state that the Plan’s ordinary communication process could endanger you.

-• Request that the Plan amend, correct, or update your dependents’ or your PHI or record if you believe the information is incorrect or incomplete.
+- Request that the Plan amend, correct, or update your PHI or record if you believe the information is incorrect or incomplete.
 The Plan is not required to agree to make the amendment, correction, or update of your dependents’ or your PHI.

 8. How do I make a complaint if I think my rights have been violated?